 Enjoy Latte Art Coffee at Cocoon Coffee House and Bakery

 Cocoon Coffee House and Bakery is Hawley Silk Mill’s own coffee shop nestled within the small building that used to serve the mill as cocoon storage.
-We use only the highest-quality coffee beans from Electric City Roasting Co. in Scranton, PA.
+We use only the highest-quality coffee beans from Moka Origins in Honesdale, PA.
 While you’re with us, unwind in our cozy seating area, grab a delicious meal from our food menu, or find something to read from our used book collection.

 Visit Us at Hawley Silk Mill During Your Next Visit to the Poconos